Last updated on July 7th, 2021 at 10:39 am

 - A bank is a place where they lend you an umbrella in fair weather and ask for it back when it begins to rain. — variously attributed to Robert Frost, Mark Twain, and others

-In these examples, Oscar Wilde is not saying that friends actually stab anyone; “Carrie Bradshaw” is not saying that squirrels are rats, or that they wear clothing; and Frost or Twain are not saying that banks actually lend umbrellas.
-Nevertheless these three statements do literally imply stabbings, squirrel clothing, and umbrella distribution.
+In these examples, Oscar Wilde isn’t saying that friends actually stab anyone.
+Nor is “Carrie Bradshaw” saying that squirrels are rats, or that they wear clothing.
+And Frost or Twain isn’t saying that banks actually lend umbrellas.
+Nevertheless, these three statements do literally imply stabbings, squirrel clothing, and umbrella distribution.
 These metaphors make their points by being literally inaccurate.
 The literal but untrue assertion is the hallmark of the metaphor.

 Unintended associations: why using metaphors can be risky

-The fundamental structure of metaphors is “A is B.” Borrowing terminology from cognitive linguistics, A, the main entity referenced, is called the target of the metaphor; B, the entity alluded to, is called the source.
+The fundamental structure of metaphors is “A is B.” Borrowing terminology from cognitive linguistics, A is the target of the metaphor and B is its source.
 Thus, the squirrel is the target; the rat in a cuter outfit is the source.
 The bank is the target; the perfidious umbrella lender is the source.
-For the technical debt metaphor, the needed technical work is the target; financial obligation or financial debt is the source.
-Metaphors aid us in applying what we understand well in the domain of the source, to what we understand less well in the domain of the target.
+For the technical debt metaphor, the needed technical work is the target; financial debt is the source.
+Metaphors aid us by applying what we understand well in the domain of the source.
+The metaphor applies that to what we understand less well in the domain of the target.

 Because metaphors compel our minds to accept the identification between source and target in toto, they can cause us to make errors of thought.
 Those errors create risks for the enterprise as we attempt to manage technical debt.
 The risk arises because we begin to regard technical debt as a form of financial debt, when in reality it is not.
-This misidentification is an acceptable risk, if we understand the risk and manage it properly.
+The risk of misidentification is acceptable if we understand it and manage it properly.
 But that risk is often unrecognized, and therefore it remains unmitigated.
 A significant source of this risk is our inability to control which attributes of the metaphor’s source the reader or listener chooses to associate with the metaphor’s target.
 We can call this phenomenon unintended association.